 AKA our Mexican taquito or Chonk.
 The newest addition to the family as of 2021.

 He’s the first Mexican in the family.
-Very strong baby, began lifting his head when he was just 2 weeks old.
+Very strong baby, began lifting his head when he was just 2 weeks old, but unlike his older brother, very careful.

 Poofy The Cat